Aristotle-Metadata-Enterprises/django-garnett/README.md

 * Searching for "Famous Translators" will tell you about [Constance Garnett](https://en.wikipedia.org/wiki/Constance_Garnett).
 * Searching for "Django Garnett" showed there was no python library with this name.
 * It did however talk about [Garnet Clark](https://en.wikipedia.org/wiki/Garnet_Clark) (also spelled Garnett), a jazz pianist who played with Django Reinhart - the namesake of the Django Web Framework.
-* Voila - a nice name
+* Voilà - a nice name

 ## Warnings